This is a series of the same title, with each part featuring a vegetable.

 - Seeds can also be extracted from the red fruits.
 Air-dry and sundry seeds for 3-5 days.
 Place in plastic bags or clear bottles, seal, and store in a cool, dry place or inside the refrigerator.
 Label properly to indicate variety and date of harvest.

 If you are in provincial areas in the Philippines, you could buy siling labuyo from your local market, extract the seeds, dry, and plant them.
-Otherwise, please feel free to message me, and I could sell some at PhP 150.00 (USD 3.00) /30 seeds (plus shipping fee).
+Otherwise, please feel free to visit our Shop page.
 All seeds from my garden are wild and organic.

 For those in temperate areas, here’s the planting guide of container grown peppers provided by the PennState Extension of the Pennsylvania State College of Agricultural Sciences.